 7. What happens when a wife refuses to submit?

 Chaos.
 Confusion.
 Power struggle.
 Emotional instability.
-Eventually, spiritual corrosion of the household.
+Eventually, the spiritual corrosion of the household.

 8. Does submission mean the wife has no voice?